Kessler Foundation Inc

 4. Sector-Specific Approaches Funded projects include sector-specific training such as:

-- Customized employment and peer support models (Massachusetts Rehabilitation Commission - $250,000)
+- Customised employment and peer support models (Massachusetts Rehabilitation Commission - $250,000 awarded 2017)

 5. Sustainability and Scalability Projects demonstrating potential for replication or expansion beyond the grant period show stronger alignment with the Foundation's mission of advancing the field forward.

-6. Geographic Priority Alignment For 2025, organizations must demonstrate deep connections to and operations in Alabama, Arkansas, Kentucky, Mississippi, or West Virginia—states with the lowest employment participation rates for people with disabilities.
+6. Geographic Priority Alignment For the final grant cycle, organisations must demonstrate deep connections to and operations in Alabama, Arkansas, Kentucky, Mississippi, or West Virginia—states with the lowest employment participation rates for people with disabilities.

 Key Takeaways for Grant Writers

-- Final opportunity: The 2025 Signature Employment Grant is the last chance to receive funding from Kessler Foundation before grantmaking sunsets in 2026
+- Final opportunity: The final Signature Employment Grant cycle is the last chance to receive funding from Kessler Foundation before grantmaking sunsets in 2026

-- Geographic restriction: Only organizations operating in AL, AR, KY, MS, or WV are eligible for the 2025 cycle
+- Geographic restriction: Only organisations operating in AL, AR, KY, MS, or WV are eligible for the final cycle

-- Innovation valued: Focus on developing new models, pilot initiatives, and demonstration projects rather than sustaining existing programs
+- Innovation valued: Focus on developing new models, pilot initiatives, and demonstration projects rather than sustaining existing programmes

-- Intersectionality matters: Clearly articulate how your program addresses multiple dimensions of marginalization beyond disability alone
+- Intersectionality matters: Clearly articulate how your programme addresses multiple dimensions of marginalisation beyond disability alone

-- Two-stage process: Invest time in a compelling concept paper (due February 21, 2025) as this determines whether you advance to full proposal
+- Two-stage process: Invest time in a compelling concept paper (typically due in February) as this determines whether you advance to full proposal

 - Budget flexibility: Up to 15% indirect costs allowed, providing some administrative support